IndiePython/nodezator-sdd/ch-test-driven-software-development-nodezator.md

 Each requirement, regardless of its kind, should be tested by at least one test case.
 It is possible that a single test case may test more than one requirement, though.

-Test cases for system testing are documented in a dedicated appendix: [Test cases for system testing](apx-test-cases-system-testing/README.md).
+Test cases for system testing are documented in a dedicated repo: [Nodezator's system testing and its test cases](https://github.com/IndiePython/nodezator-system-testing).

 Tests from test cases are performed with help from automated GUI interactions, which are part of the playback feature presented on the chapter about [Nodezator features](ch-nodezator-features.md).Such automated GUI interactions helps support system testing, although system testing itself is not part of the playback feature (which is why it doesn't appear in the diagram).